paladp/cs203-S2019-assessment/assessment.md

 * Using the issue tracker
   * N = None
+  None would indicate that someone did not use the issue tracker.
   * I = Inadequate
+  Inadequate would indicate that an issue is posted but it is either redundant or incomprehensible.
+  Ex.
+"Ajssjdjssd"(incomprehensible) or posting that a program's main method is broken when three other people have done the same thing.
   * A = Adequate
+  Adequate would indicate that the issue posted is neither redundant nor incomprehensible, but isn't
+  descriptive or clear.
+  Ex.
+"Your program is broken."
   * G = Good
+  Good would indicate that the issue posted is neither redundant nor incomprehensible, and is moderately descriptive and clear.
+Ex.
+"Your math function is broken."
   * E = Excellent
+  Good would indicate that the issue posted is neither redundant nor incomprehensible, and is detailed and easy to understand and follow.
+Ex.
+"Your math function is broken because you forgot a semi-colon."
+Error messages from the terminal can also be incorporated.
+Ex "Terminal said that the function was given too many arguments."

 * Using the GitHub flow model*
   * N = None
   N Would indicate that someone pushed directly to the master branch instead of pushing to one of the subbranches.
+Additionally, they had nonsensical commit messages, and did not create or use repository branches or forks correctly, and also performed incorrect merges and pull requests.
   * I = Inadequate
-  Inadequate would indicate that the branch is either Superflous or poorly named.
-Additionally, this would also indicate that the commit messages are poorly made.
+   Inadequate would indicate that forks, and repositories are made correctly.
+Additionally, merges and pull requests are done correctly and the commit messages can be understood, but the programmer pushed to the master branch.
+Good would indicate that the issue posted is neither redundant nor incomprehensible, and is moderately descriptive and clear.
   * A = Adequate
-  * G = Good
+   Adequate would indicate that the programmer correctly made subbranches and did not push to the master branch.
+Merge and pull requests are done correctly, commit messages can be understood.
+Additionally, all forks and repositories were made correctly as well.
   * E = Excellent
     An excellent branch would be a purposeful branch that has a descriptive label.
+Had strong commit messages, in addition to using and creating repository branches, forks, and pull request correctly.
 * Creating and using a repository branch
 * Creating and using a repository fork
 * Merging a branch or a fork to another branch or fork